eileencodes/crud_project/README.md

-This project is an example application to demonstrate the issues I will be discussing in one-on-one pairing sessions at the Big Ruby Conference help on Feb 20th - Feb 21, 2014 in Dallas, TX.
+This project is an example application to demonstrate the issues I will be discussing in one-on-one pairing sessions at the Big Ruby Conference held on Feb 20th - Feb 21, 2014 in Dallas, TX.

 The application goes through each CRUD function